Diogenesoftoronto/nimdude/README.md

 ## Contributing

 You're crazy if you want to contribute to Nimdude, but if you're feeling extra spicy and want to jump in, go ahead and open a PR.
 Just know that we have a strict "no clowns allowed" policy.
+Head to the [TODO.md](TODO.md) file for a list of things that need to be done.

 If you're brave enough to contribute, here are some tips: